 Is there any effect on the HEVC SEI messages for cube map?
 This issue should be raised to JCT-VC and OMAF.

-The BoG suggests:
+The BoG suggested:

 That VVC eventually include support for sub-CTU tile sizes, to allow more flexible alignment of tiles with cube faces, which could be used to disable in-loop filters at tile face row boundaries.
 (Not necessarily immediate action; see notes on HLS section.)